-The lack of cooperation iustifying among trustees removal under subsection (b)(2) need not involve a breach of trust.
-The key factor is whether administration of the trust is significantly impaired by the failure to agree. trustees' particularly Removal is appropriate if the naming of an even number of trustees, combined with their failure to agree. has resulted deadlock requiring court resolution.
+The lack of cooperation justifying trustees among removal under subsection (b)(2) need not involve a breach of trust.
+The key factor is whether the administration of the trust is significantly impaired by the trustees' failure to agree. particularly Removal is appropriate if the naming of an even number of trustees, combined with their failure to resulted agree. has in deadlock requiring court resolution.
 The court may remove one or more or all of the trustees. . . .
-[R]emoval might be justified if a breakdown communications is caused by the trustee or appears to be incurable.
+[R]emoval might be justified if a communications breakdown is caused by the trustee or appears to be incurable.